Software Engineer at Google, Inc. in New York.

 Graduate years: Completed the Ph.D.
 Program in Computer Science at the Graduate School and University Center of The City University of New York (CUNY) for the February 2012 degree.
 Dissertation: "Geometric Graph Theory and Wireless Sensor Networks."
 Taught over a dozen computer science courses at Hunter College and Brooklyn College.
 Dissertation mentor: János Pach, Chair of Combinatorial Geometry at EPFL.

 My dissertation work was in the problem-solving-oriented branch of theoretical computer science and overlapped combinatorics, graph theory, discrete / combinatorial / computational geometry, discrete algorithms, and approximation algorithms.
 It was motivated by fundamental questions in the design and analysis of sensor networks and cellular networks.
-At Sociocast my interest in natural language processing has been rekindled.
-I have been having fun wearing the hat of an empiricist, tackling problems of a different flavor and using a wider array of tools.
+At Sociocast my interest in natural language processing was rekindled.
+I had fun wearing the hat of an empiricist, tackling problems of a different flavor and using a wider array of tools.

 During the academic year 2006-2007, I was involved in fundamentals research on the topic of arrangements in sensor networks with Professor Ted Brown and Professor Amotz Bar-Noy.

 Until summer 2006, I was the graduate research assistant on a project co-advised by Distinguished Professor Gabor T. Herman and Professor T. Yung Kong.
 The project's aim was to develop efficient ways to obtain topological and geometric descriptors of 3D reconstructions obtained from transmission electron microscopy projections.